Raphael-Boichot/Piezotest_PM300_Matlab_driver/README.md

 ## Funfact

-The best reference for calibrating the "zero" of the PM300 we ever found was the business card of a political commissar I met in China (very kind incidentally), during my yet forgotten burden of "flying professor" for the Sun Yat-sen University.
+The best reference for calibrating the "zero" of the PM300 we ever found was the business card of a political commissar I met in China (very kind incidentally), during my yet forgotten career of "flying professor" for the Sun Yat-sen University.
 I do not know if this is a very important parameter in the measurement but if it is, good luck.

 ## Acknowledgements